euijinEJ/Customer_sengmentation/README.md

 ## :card_index_dividers: About the Project

-The objective of the project is to identify useful customer segments in the reservations data, and then to visualize the segments in a way that could lead to actionable marketing insights.
+The project aims to identify useful customer segments in the reservations data, and then to visualize the segments in a way that could lead to actionable marketing insights.

 The underlying questions are as follows: